jhock9/guess-the-word/README.md

 ## Usage

-To use the application, simply open the `index.html` file in your web browser.
+To use the application, visit the following link: [https://jhock9.github.io/guess-the-word/](https://jhock9.github.io/guess-the-word/).
 Enter a letter to start guessing the word.
 Remember, you have a limited number of guesses, so choose wisely!

 ## Contact